SCBI-ForestGEO/McGregor_climate-sensitivity-variation/dendro_cored_full/README.md

     *- this should be updated to the 2018 census data as soon as the final file is available*

     5. [Mortality_Survey_2018](https://github.com/EcoClimLab/SCBI-ForestGEO-Data_private/blob/master/SCBI_mortality/raw%20data/Mortality_Survey_2018.csv)

+    6. Crown assessments ("illum", "crown.condition", and "crown.position") were collected 8-19 Nov. by AJ Seglem (SMSC).
+Protocols for these are in the metadata.